 STEP-BY-STEP FLOOR TILE INSTALLATION

-- Tile may be installed over most structurally sound substrates if they are clean, smooth, dry and free of wax, soap scum and grease.
+• Ensure your surface is clean, smooth, dry and free of wax, soap scum and grease.

-- Carefully read and follow all instructions and precautions on the adhesive or mortar package.
+• Carefully read and follow all instructions and precautions on the adhesive or mortar package.
 Mix only enough to be used within 30 minutes.

-- Since variation of shades is an inherent characteristic of ceramic tile, mix tiles from several cartons as you set, for a blended effect.
+• Since variation of shades is an inherent characteristic of ceramic tile, mix tiles from several cartons as you set, for a blended effect.

 Tile may be installed over most structurally sound substrates, if they are clean, smooth, dry and free of wax, soap scum and grease.